RottabMahmoud/knime/README.md

 ## What the Application does

-- Display's a simple workflow with simple nodes.
+- Displays a simple workflow with simple nodes.
-- Display's a search field when typing, show list of possible new nodes to add from a list, while allowing adding nodes to the workflow with AutoComplete feature.
+- Displays a search field when typing, show list of possible new nodes to add from a list, while allowing adding nodes to the workflow with AutoComplete feature.
-- Allowed moving of nodes (drag & drop).
+- Allows moving of nodes (drag & drop).
+(Optional point)

 ## Technologies